brightmart/text_classification/README.md

 -------------------------------------------------------------------------------------------------------
 python 2.7+ tensorflow 1.1

-(most of models should also work fine in other tensorflow version, since we use very few features bond to certain version.)
+(tensorflow 1.2 also works; most of models should also work fine in other tensorflow version, since we use very few features bond to certain version; if you use python 3.5, it will be fine as long as you change print/try catch function)

 -------------------------------------------------------------------------